micropython/micropython/docs/library/framebuf.rst

     Draw another Framebuffer on top of the current one at the given coordinates.
     If a key color value is specified, it will be considered transparent and all pixels with the same color value will not be drawn.
+This method works between FrameBuffers utilising different formats, but the resulting colour may be unexpected.

 Constants
 ---------